Bristol Cycle Routes

 Cycling on the River Avon Trail in Bristol is an amazing way to explore the city's natural beauty and stunning scenery.
 From picturesque villages to bustling city centres, this trail has it all.
 Whether you're an experienced cyclist or just starting out, there's something for everyone on this 23-mile adventure.

-A great route that take in the Bristol to Bath Path, Oldbury Court Park, Frenchay Common, Stoke Park and several 'traffic free' paths off the road.
+A great route that takes in the Bristol to Bath Path, Oldbury Court Park, Frenchay Common, Stoke Park and several 'traffic free' paths off the road.
 View Google route here

 View Komoot route here (good for navigation)